 Tender Breasts

-Do you know how your breasts are sore around the time of your cycle?
-Take that soreness and then add tax.
+You know how your breasts are sore around the time of your cycle?
+Take that soreness and add tax.
 The fact that your body is overflowing with hormones causes your breast tissue to swell and, in turn, causes you to be sore.
-Not to worry, though – the first trimester is when you’re at your sorest.
+Not to worry, though.
 As you progress into the second trimester, your discomfort will slowly dissipate.

 Frequent Urination